- ½ Pack (200g) Lean Minced Beef

 - When the onions start to turn brown add the mince, browning it over a gentle heat, and stir continuously to stop it from sticking.

 - Add the garlic, then add chopped tomatoes and chilli powder, bring the sauce to the boil then cover and lower the heat and simmer gently for 10-15 minutes.
-Give it a good stir from time to time.
+If using plum tomatoes, chop them up using a spoon when in the pan.
+Give the sauce a good stir from time to time.

 - Meanwhile bring two mugs of water to the boil, add the rice and follow instructions on the packet for cooking.